ey13tech/ey13tech/README.md

 <a href="https://www.linkedin.com/in/eddie-yon/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-As a student in my final semester, I am on track to graduate with a Bachelor's of Science in Cybercriminology in May.
-With a deep-seated interest in technology and a commitment to tackling intricate problems, I am poised to contribute meaningfully to the field of cybersecurity.
+I'm a recent Florida State University graduate with a Bachelor's of Science in Cybercriminology.
+I have a deep-seated interest in technology and a commitment to tackling intricate problems.

 ## Objective